LibreSign/libresign/README.md

 # LibreSign

-Nextcloud app to sign PDF documents
+Nextcloud app to sign PDF documents.

+At the moment file signature requests must be requested via webhook.
+Read the documentation for more information.

 <img src="img/LibreSign.png" />